 Caucus Graduation Ceremony Speakers Inspire Class of 2019

-Each year, several student caucuses at the Columbia School of Social Work host affiliate graduation ceremonies in addition to the school-wide ceremony that celebrates the entire class.
+Each year, several student caucuses at the Columbia School of Social Work host affinity graduation ceremonies in addition to the school-wide ceremony that celebrates the entire class.
 This year, the Queer Caucus hosted the Lavender Graduation, and three student caucuses—including the LatinX Caucus, the Black Caucus, and the Asian Pacific Islander Caucus—joined together to hold the first People of Color Graduation at the school.

 Click on the links below to read and be inspired by the remarks delivered by the two keynote speakers: